ivorysmoker/LFGChatFilter/README.md

 - Extension for the LFM Table for finding easyier group members as group leader.<br>
 - Included WTS and WTB Tables

+<h2>Recommended: GearScoreLite v3.04</h2>
+If you have GearScoreLite v3x04 installed, it will automatically read it's settings and use your real gearscore.
+If you don't have it installed, it will load the old version but you will have to set the gearscore yourself.

 <h2>Recommended: Chat Window Setup</h2>
 It is best to create a new Chat window and include all channels for Group messages like "Global".<br>
 So you can disable all the Spam Channels on General Window for a clear overview.<br>